Your One-Stop Swimsuit Shopping Guide for Every Body Type

 The pear shape: Curvy at the hips and thighs and smaller on top.

-What to look for: Balance out your proportions with a plunging neckline or embellished top, and look for a bottom without extra fabric—avoid thick waistands, boy shorts or printed bottoms.
+What to look for: Balance out your proportions with a plunging neckline or embellished top, and look for a bottom without extra fabric—avoid thick waistbands, boy shorts, or printed bottoms.

 Ruffle one-piece swimsuit, $352 at Marysia